Most career advice starts in the wrong place.

 - What that means for your priorities (implications)

-This narrative becomes your filter for decisions.
-When opportunities arise, when demands compete, when you’re unsure what deserves your attention—you return to this narrative and ask: Does this align?
+This narrative becomes your filter for career decisions.
+When opportunities arise, when demands compete, when you’re unsure what deserves your attention — you return to this narrative and ask: Does this align?

 From North Star to Daily Decisions

-A north star is only useful if it connects to how you actually live.
-This is where the life architect mindset becomes practical.
+A north star is only useful if it connects to how you actually live and work.
+This is where the career architect mindset becomes practical.

 - Quarterly: Review your strategic narrative.
 Has anything changed?
 Does your direction still feel right?
 Adjust as needed.

 - Weekly: During your weekly review, check your planned activities against your north star.
-Are you allocating time to what matters, or has drift occurred?
+Are you allocating time to career strategy, or has reactive job-search busyness taken over?

-- Daily: When facing decisions—especially ones involving trade-offs—ask: Which option better aligns with my direction?
+- Daily: When facing career decisions — which networking event, which skill to build, which opportunity to pursue — ask: Which option better aligns with my career direction?

 What Changes When You Have Direction

-People who clarify their north star report several shifts:
+People who clarify their career north star report several shifts:

-- Decisions become easier: Not easy—trade-offs are still hard—but clearer.
-When you know what you’re building toward, you have criteria for choosing.
+- Decisions become easier: Not easy — trade-offs are still hard — but clearer.
+When you know what you’re building toward professionally, you have criteria for choosing.

 - Effort feels meaningful: The same work feels different when you know why you’re doing it.
 Direction transforms grinding into building.